 In both approaches, the measurement is even further summarized and again the parameter representing the length of the window influences the final result.
 Short windows might preserve the local differences between the two monitors, while long windows might over summarize the data, especially if used further for PA extraction.
-Since training data is not present, such parameters have to be set by trial and examination, which is time consuming and the quality of the result is subjective.
+Since training data is not available, such parameters have to be set by trial and examination, which is time consuming and the quality of the result is subjective.
 In approach B, the outcome used for future PA extraction is more summarized then in other approaches.
 This could influence the result of the extraction, since PA detection is limited down to a summary of a minute which makes it less accurate.
-This is avoided in the approach C, which in compare to approach A, decreases the average SD and absolute intensity of the apparent infant being moved blocks by average of 43.9% and 47.3% of the original SD and original intensities respectively.
-Although both approaches reduce SD and absolute intensity they do not completely correct the ankle placed measurement, as left overs of the contributing accelerations are clearly visible in both cases, while one can also observe negative intensities due to the fact that the torso placed monitor can obviously also record more intensive accelerations than the ankle placed one.
-Since it had been shown that the same activity performed by the caretaker with the infant is recorded differently by differently placed monitors, there should be a scaling factor involved when doing such subtractions or corrections.
-Obtaining such a scaling factor might be problematic, since it had also been shown that different activities result in different ratios between the differently placed monitors, as well as that there is a high variability between the subjects.
-Things get even more complicated if considering the fact that the two monitors will also pick up other accelerations, mainly infants own accelerations which are unique for that specific body part, like for example accelerations due to crying, breathing, heart beat or kicking.
-Without having a well defined training dataset it is difficult to tell which of the remaining accelerations left after approaches B and C are due to the excessive detection of contributing accelerations on the ankle placed monitor or due to infants PA.
+This is avoided in approach C, which in comparison to approach A decreases the average SD and absolute intensity of the apparent infant being moved blocks by on average 43.9% and 47.3% of the original SD and original intensities, respectively.
+Although both approaches reduce SD and absolute intensity, they do not completely correct the ankle placed measurement, as left overs of the contributing accelerations are clearly visible in both cases, while one can also observe negative intensities due to the fact that the torso placed monitor record more intensive accelerations than the ankle placed one.
+Since it has been shown that the same activity performed by the caretaker with the infant is recorded differently by differently placed monitors, there should be a scaling factor involved when doing such subtractions or corrections.
+Obtaining such a scaling factor might be problematic, since it had also been shown that different activities result in different ratios between the differently placed monitors, as well as high variability between the subjects.
+Things get even more complicated if considering the fact that the two monitors will also pick up other accelerations, mainly infants own accelerations which are unique for that specific body part, like for example accelerations due to crying, breathing, heartbeats or kicking.
+Without having a well-defined training dataset it is difficult to tell which of the remaining accelerations after approaches B and C are due to excessive detection of contributing accelerations on the ankle placed monitor or due to infants PA.
 Nevertheless, the approaches can be improved.
 The overall concept of subtracting implies that the torso placed monitor will record accelerations equal or smaller then the ankle placed one, as well as that the degree of correction is dependent on the ratio of intensity instead of similarity.
 If similarity between the intensities is obtained, it can be used as an approximation of the true scaling factor needed to accurately correct the ankle placed monitor.
 In the approach D, an attempt is made to obtain signal similarities based on the similarity of windowed intensities, using Pearsons correlation coefficient.
 The goal of the approach is to find similar patterns between the two measurements and then decrease the ankle placed measurement based on the degree of similarity.
 The idea behind this is that even though the two differently placed monitors might record the same activity different, there should be an underlying pattern in both, at least on a large enough window scale over the absolute intensities.
-For example some windows might exhibit similarity only in the rough changes as in Figure 9, while others might be more overall similar even on the local scale as in Figure 10.
+For example, some windows might exhibit similarity only in the rough changes as in Figure 9, while others might be more overall similar even on the local scale as in Figure 10.

 Figure 9: A plot showing a few examples of rough similarities between torso and ankle placed measurement.